Arxos0012/Morehouse-College-Research-Summer-2017-Larvae/README.md

         the sphero will stop and change its main light to be red, indicating the end of the program.

+    _This function require more rigous math to be resolved for its development.
+    To read the explanantion behind its creation go [here](explanation.md)!_

 * **How do I use this code for _my_ Sphero?**

   To use this code on your Sphero robot, download the _Sphero Edu - Coding for